sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/monitor-notifications-order.md

 - The *notify_on_failure_gui* fragment specifies if Notifications become visible in this view.
 - In addition to displaying Notifications in this view, they can be forwarded by mail and from the command line, for example to 3rd-party System Monitor products.

 Users should be aware that Notifications are subject to purge by the [Cleanup Service](/service-cleanup).
-By default, Notifications are visible for the current day.
+By default, Notifications are purged if older than one day.

 ## Display of Notifications